GridGain-Demos/ignite-learning-by-examples/template/README.md

 * `SELECT name, continent, headofstate FROM Country WHERE code = 'USA';` - must return Donald Trump

 ## Example 3: Updating Records with Distributed ACID Transactions

+With Apache Ignite distributed transactions you can modify records of different caches/tables and cluster nodes atomically.
+Open `AppTemplate2Transactions` source code template that demonstrates how to use the transactional APIs if you need to update a population of two or more Cities atomically.
+Search for `DEMO_TODO` tags in the source code to finish building the application and resolve all possible exceptions the application can generate when you start it incomplete.